Health and Safety at Work

 Fire safety at work is the responsibility of the fire authority: the London Fire Brigade.
 We will inform the fire authority of any fire precautions or issues noted on site during an inspection.

-For more information about fire safety at work, please visit the London Fire Brigade website (see the external links section below).
+For more information about fire safety at work, please visit the London Fire Brigade website (external link).

 We carry out investigations into accidents that have occurred at a workplace, including situations where members of the public have been taken to hospital or sought medical advice as a result of an accident at a shop or workplace.